Oliver Grün

 Oliver Grün (born 13 February 1969, in Mülheim an der Ruhr, Germany) is a German engineer and entrepreneur.
-He is the founder and CEO of GRÜN Software AG in Aachen, since 2015 President of European Digital SME Alliance and President of the Federal Association of IT-SMEs of Germany (BITMI), the only information technology industry association which exclusively represents the interests of small and medium-sized enterprises (SME) in Germany.
-Since 2013 he is member of the Council of Advisors on Digital Economy at the Federal Ministry for Economic Affairs and Energy, which gives advice on issues concerning the digital economy.
+He is the founder and CEO of GRÜN Group in Aachen, since 2015 President of European Digital SME Alliance and President of the Federal Association of IT-SMEs of Germany (BITMI).
+From 2013 until 2024 he was a member of the Council of Advisors on Digital Economy at the Federal Ministry for Economic Affairs and Energy, which gives advice on issues concerning the digital economy.

-Life
+Early life and education

 At RWTH Aachen University, he obtained a diploma in engineering from the RWTH Aachen University in 2001.
+In 2013, he graduated with a PhD in commercial information technology from the Comenius University in Bratislava.

+Career

-In 2005, he graduated with a DPhil in commercial information technology from the Comenius University in Bratislava and in 2013 he graduated with a second DPhil lectureship.
-Even since he began his studies in 1989, Oliver Grün has founded a software company in 1989, today called GRÜN Software AG.
-The group of companies employs more than 150 employees and has offices in Aachen, Bratislava, Bremen, Berlin and Vienna.
-It specialises in creating business software for member organizations, non-profit organisations, education providers and time management.
+Even since he began his studies in 1989, Oliver Grün has founded an IT and software company in 1989, today called GRÜN Group, which consists of the software division GRÜN Software Group, which provides industry software for specific target goups and the services division GRÜN IT Group, which provides IT services and technical services.
+The group employs about 500 employees with 13 branches in 5 European countries.

 As CEO and president, Oliver Grün has led with the development of Bundesverband IT-Mittelstand (BITMi) in 2010.
-The medium-sized IT company represents the interests of medium-sized IT companies.
+The medium-sized IT association represents the interests of medium-sized IT companies.
 In Computerwoche's latest list of the 100 most important German IT personalities in 2011, Oliver Grün ranked 68th.
 In 2016, the editorial board of the magazine Politics & Communication placed Oliver Grün on the list of the 100 most important actors in digitization in Germany.